ehmicky/autoserver/docs/graphql.md

 }
 ```

-The difference between singular and plural actions is similar to REST's
+The difference between singular and plural commands is similar to REST's
 `GET /models/id` vs `GET /models`.

 # Write queries

-The following actions are also available.
+The following commands are also available.

-`delete` action (similar to REST's `DELETE` method):
+`delete` command (similar to REST's `DELETE` method):

 ```graphql
 mutation {